ANALYSIS-Trump allies' push to move Georgia subversion trial could mean delays | Politics

 ANALYSIS-Trump allies' push to move Georgia subversion trial could mean delays

-If Meadows succeeds, he would be tried before a broader jury pool that includes the Congressional district of conservative firebrand Marjorie Taylor Greene, rather than jurors solely from Fulton County, which voted for Joe Biden in 2020 by nearly a 3-1 margin.
-Two other defendants, former Department of Justice official Jeffrey Clark and David Shafer, who was a Republican presidential elector nominee, have also filed papers citing a law known as the Federal Officer Removal Statute in a bid to transfer their cases.
+Other defendants, including former Department of Justice official Jeffrey Clark, have also filed papers citing a law known as the Federal Officer Removal Statute in a bid to transfer their cases.
+Trump, the front-runner for the Republican presidential nomination, is likely to do so as well, legal experts said.

 - Country: